Azure/aoai-apim/README.md

 The throttled rate limits can easily be managed using the scaling special sauce, as well as following some of the best practices described later in this document.

-You can read about [quota management and the details on how TPM/RPM rate limits apply](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest).
+You can read more about [quota management and the details on how TPM/RPM rate limits apply](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest).

 ### PTUs
 Microsoft recently introduced the ability to use reserved capacity, or Provisioned Throughput Units (PTU), for AOAI earlier this summer.